Rome guide

 Rome has an extensive public transport network, including the metro, buses and trams.
 If you are not staying right in the center, buy one-day or multi-day tickets that allow you to easily move around the city.

 Take comfortable shoes for walking around Rome, as you will be walking a lot.
-You will often find cobblestones and cobbled paths near the sights, which can tire your feet more quickly.
+You will often find cobblestones and cobbled paths near the sights.

 Respect local customs and wear decent clothing that covers your shoulders and knees when visiting churches and cathedrals.